-- Bodily injury – covers damages if others are hurt
+- Bodily injury liabiity – covers damages if others are hurt

-- Property Damage – covers damage to any that property that your vehicle causes
+- Property damage liability – covers damage to any that property that your vehicle causes

-- Personal Injury Protection – sometimes required for no fault states, covers medical expenses for the driver
+- Personal injury protection – sometimes required for no-fault insurance states, covers medical expenses for the driver

 Understand the Numbers:

 You may see your coverage options and commonly see numbers listed like this: 30/60/15.
 What do they mean?
 Each number represents thousands, indicating that the insurance company will pay up to $30,000 bodily injury per individual involved in an accident, $60,000 per accident, and up to $15,000 for property damage.
 Each of the numbers represents a limit that can be adjusted higher if you decide it’s necessary.